Brewers vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has 70 hits with 11 doubles, 10 home runs and 47 walks.
-He has driven in 28 runs with nine stolen bases.
+- Andrew McCutchen has 70 hits with 11 doubles, 10 home runs, 47 walks and 28 RBI.
+He's also stolen nine bases.

 McCutchen Recent Games